 But as opponents of the law turn to the courts, they may need to confront one massive obstacle.

-In other phrases, the usual direction for difficult a regulation’s unfairness has been reducing off.
+In other phrases, the usual direction for a difficult regulation’s unfairness has been reducing off.

 Unconstitutional by using a different manner